 Makes you competent:

 As a retailer, you ought to know the trends in your business.
-Analytics gives you the knowledge of latest updates regarding demands and preferences, what would work and what would not for your customer base.
+Likewise, analytics gives you the knowledge of latest updates regarding demands and preferences, what would work and what would not for your customer base.

-You could maintain a detailed record of what has worked for your business and what went wrong.
+Maintains a detailed record of what has worked for your business and what went wrong.
 You could strongly experiment on new techniques and obtain the results as comprehensive reports.
-You can better identify hiccups and resolve them from time-to-time.
+Thus, identify hiccups and resolve them from time-to-time.

 You could track everything possible.
-For example if you have triggered off an email campaign, analytics will give you reports by tracking at every stage of the campaign.
+For example if you have triggered off an competitor analysis, analytics will give you reports by tracking at every stage of the campaign.

 A typical email campaign is like: